sapegin/sapegin.me/src/content/blog/naming.md

 <!--
 const {container: c1} = RTL.render(<UserProfile user={{type: 'croc', name: 'Gena', age: '37'}} />);
-expect(c1.textContent).toEqual('Welcome back, green crocodile, the ruler of the Earth!Name: GenaAge: 37') const {container: c2} = RTL.render(<UserProfile user={{type: 'che', name: 'Cheburashka', age: '12'}} />);
+expect(c1.textContent).toEqual('Hola, green crocodile, the ruler of the Galaxy!Name: GenaAge: 37') const {container: c2} = RTL.render(<UserProfile user={{type: 'che', name: 'Cheburashka', age: '12'}} />);
 expect(c2.textContent).toEqual('Name: CheburashkaAge: 12')
 -->

-Here, the name describes how the value is used (domain-specific name) — to check _whether we need to show a greeting_, as opposed to the value itself — _whether the user is a crocodile_.
+The `shouldShowGreeting` name describes how the value is used (domain-specific name) — to check _whether we need to show a greeting_, as opposed to the value itself — _whether the user is a crocodile_.
 This has another benefit: if we decide to change the condition, we don’t need to rename the variable.

 For example, we could decide to greet crocodiles only in the morning: